esl/MongoosePush/README.md

 Environmental variables to configure production release:
 ##### Settings for HTTP endpoint:
 * `PUSH_HTTPS_BIND_ADDR` - Bind IP address of the HTTP endpoint.
 Default value in prod release is "127.0.0.1", but docker overrides this with "0.0.0.0"
 * `PUSH_HTTPS_PORT` - The port of the MongoosePush HTTP endpoint.
-Please not that docker exposes only `8443` port, so changing this setting is not recommended
+Please note that docker exposes only `8443` port, so changing this setting is not recommended
-* `PUSH_HTTPS_KEYFILE` - Path to PEM keyfile used for HTTP endpoint
+* `PUSH_HTTPS_KEYFILE` - Path to a PEM keyfile used for HTTP endpoint
-* `PUSH_HTTPS_CERTFILE` - Path to PEM certfile used for HTTP endpoint
+* `PUSH_HTTPS_CERTFILE` - Path to a PEM certfile used for HTTP endpoint
 * `PUSH_HTTPS_ACCEPTORS` - Number of TCP acceptors to start

 ##### General settings: